Holy See–Israel relations: The unique character of Holy See—Israel relations

-Unlike Israel, the Vatican views relations with Israel as having both diplomatic and theological aspects.
-Diplomatically, the Vatican views Israel's ambassador as a representative of Israel and not of the Jewish people, and if he accompanies a religious delegation, the Jewish religious leaders present must be Israeli citizens.
+While the Vatican has had diplomatic relations with Israel since 1993, it does not endorse a theological basis for the support of the state.
+Diplomatically, the Vatican views Israel's ambassador as a representative of Israel and not of the Jewish people and, if he accompanies a religious delegation, the Jewish religious leaders present must be Israeli citizens.
 Any similar delegation composed of non-Israeli Jews would be accompanied by the respective national ambassador.

 For Israel, as with most states, the ability to assess diplomatic relations with a state that is lacking economic relations, cannot be quantifiable.
-Furthermore, since the Vatican is not a full member of any international organisation but only an observer and since official Vatican statements are phrased in extremely nuanced language, much public diplomacy requires interpretion of papal statements.
+Furthermore, since the Vatican is not a full member of any international organisation but only an observer and since official Vatican statements are phrased in extremely nuanced language, much public diplomacy requires interpretation of papal statements.
 Thus, to understand this unique relationship, traditional parameters must be replaced with a framework that employs a totally different set of parameters: